omega-eol/Rcpp_utils/README.md

 2. `code/convertToSVMLite(X, labels)` - converts sparse matrix X and labels to the SVM Lite format.
 See example in `test/testConvertToSVMLite.R`

 3. `code/toBinarySparseMatrix.cpp` - converts all values in sparse matrix X to 1s.

+4. `code/row_nth_largest_filter.cpp` - filters each row in sparse matrix, in way that every value in that row is less than Nth largest value in the current row.